What are metal plans?

 What is a Bronze plan?

 Bronze plans pay roughly 60% of medical costs across a standard population, (again, not on a per-enrollee basis) with the enrollees paying the other 40%.
-The actuarial value of a Bronze plan must be between 58% and 62%, although Expanded Bronze plans can have actuarial value as high as 65%.1
+The actuarial value of a Bronze plan must be between 58% and 62%, although Expanded Bronze plans can have actuarial values as high as 65%.1

 Bronze plans tend to have the lowest monthly premiums, but also the highest overall out-of-pocket costs.
 Most Bronze plans have out-of-pocket caps at or very near the maximum amounts allowed under federal rules.